pve84/cinqconnect/README.md

 </details>

-To validate if the application is running correct you can open a Browser and go to http://[IP]/api/v1/int.
+To validate if the application is running correct you can open a Browser and go to http://[IP]:8080/api/v1/int.
 It should return a random integer.

 > You console is now tied to the container.
 To exit the container (and kill it) press `ctrl + c`

+Kill the container to continue `ctrl + c`

 ### Dockerfile.build
 This Dockerfile will also build the application.
 It does this by installing Maven into the (temporary) image.